akruszewski/gibl/manuscript/chapter3.md

   #:prefab)
 ```

+The `#:prefab` part is new.
+A prefab ("previously fabricated") structure type is a built-in type that is known to the Racket printer - we can print the structure and its contents in a single reference.
+It also has some other neat properties as we will see later.

-Together with a procedure that generates a wallet.
-Make wallet by generating random public and private keys.
+We will make a procedure that generates a wallet by generating random public and private keys.
+It will rely on the RSA[^ch4n1] algorithm.

 ```racket
 (define (make-wallet)